bryant-finney/styleguide/pyguide.md

     ```python
     Yes:
       def connect_to_next_port(self, minimum):
+        """
-        """Connects to the next available port.
+        Connects to the next available port.

         Args:
           minimum: A port value greater or equal to 1024.